bhatRV/CoronaVirus-Spread-Simulation/README.md

   ```
  ## OUTPUT

- Output will be displayed on the console along with the zombie position changes.
+ Output will be displayed on the console along with the zombie positions changes.